KDOW: As KDOW (2008–present)

 On July 1, 2008, 1220 AM picked up its present call letters KDOW, resuming its previous business news and financial advice format.
 At the request of KDOW's license holder Salem Communications, the FCC cancelled the 2005 construction permit in November 2008, restoring KDOW's operating power to 5 kW day and 145 W night.

 In July 2009, the city of Hayward rejected a plan to build four 200-foot radio towers for KDOW near the Hayward Regional Shoreline park.
 The towers would have allowed KDOW to have a stronger signal for a $5 million one-time fee in addition to an annual $60,000 lease.

 Rob Black, who previously hosted Stock Talk on KBZS, returned to the station on October 12, 2010 with a morning drive financial talk show, Rob Black and Your Money.
 Black previously hosted a show on KNEW.

 Beginning in 2013, KDOW began carrying fewer Santa Clara games as KLIV picked up more Santa Clara games.
 KDOW broadcast only one Santa Clara game in the 2016–17 season.
 Beginning in 2017, KDOW broadcast the majority of Santa Clara basketball games, with sister station KTRB occasionally carrying others.

 On May 15, 2015, KDOW announced that it took over the radio broadcast rights to the San Jose SaberCats of the Arena Football League.

 On September 11, 2015, San Jose Sharks minor league affiliate San Jose Barracuda signed a radio deal with KDOW to broadcast their games.

 For the first time since 2005, KDOW resumed broadcasting San Jose State football games in 2020.
 But in 2021, KDOW broadcast only one San Jose State football game, while the rest were on KTRB.

-Operations

-KDOW is owned by Salem Media Group along with two other AM stations, KFAX and KTRB.
-The stations' studios and offices are in Fremont, and its transmitter is in East Palo Alto west of the Dumbarton Bridge.
-KDOW broadcasts at 5,000 watts during the day and 145 watts at night.
-KDOW has a 40-watt translator station in San Francisco, K237GZ (95.3 FM), which was licensed on March 17, 2020.